Swapping the power suits for PJS: How clean is your bed?

-Remote working is not a new concept, however since the start of the Coronavirus pandemic it has been one that millions of Americans have had to adapt to, and that some plan to stick to forever.
+Remote working is not a new concept, however since the start of the coronavirus pandemic it has been one that millions of Americans have had to adapt to, and that some plan to stick to forever.

 We decided to investigate working from home habits after recent national data showed that the number of US employees working from home five days a week or more has increased by over 150% since the start of the coronavirus pandemic.*

-As such one of the most prevalent issues of WFB is a person’s exposure to blue light, as the increased contact with the light, especially in the evening, suppresses melatonin production, the hormone responsible for helping a person fall asleep.
+As such one of the most prevalent issues of WFB is a person’s exposure to blue light, as the increased contact with blue light, especially in the evening, suppresses melatonin production, the hormone responsible for helping a person fall asleep.

-To help you avoid any of the above complications and help you sleep while working from home we have put together a guide:
+To help you avoid any of the above complications and help you sleep while working from home we have put together a guide.

 Find a workspace outside of your bedroom & ensure you’re sitting comfortably